 smartgeber Logo

-Differences Between Procedural and OOP in Game Dev
+Differences between Procedural & OOP in Game Dev

 Letztes Update: 11.
 September 2024

-The article delves into the differences between procedural and object-oriented programming in game development.
-It covers how each approach impacts code organization, game asset management, and game mechanics.
+This article explores the differences between procedural and object-oriented programming in game development, focusing on code organization, asset management, and game mechanics.

 What are the differences between procedural and object-oriented programming in game development?